plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 I wanted to create a unique visual theme for every song in Tyrese's set.
 One song was called [Golden Ratio](https://amateurlsdj.bandcamp.com/track/golden-ratio-2){:target="_blank"}, and I had the golden ratio spiral stuck in my head.
 A pre-rendered video of a spiral asset was not an option as all my live visuals are audio-reactive and I like tweaking pattern details on stage.
 Once a GLSL shader is made, it can run within Max/MSP using a `jit.gl.slab @file Golden-Ratio.jxs` block and accept external 'param' variables.
 Note that pure GLSL or shadertoy code requires some minor translation to run Max and other software.
 See [Federico Foderaro's video](https://www.youtube.com/watch?v=WpcsiuqrjwQ){:target="_blank"} for guidance.

 In addition to live rendering, 2D GLSL codes are efficient enough to run multiple of the same shader in parallel on a laptop GPU.
 So, I added a 2D physics engine in my Max/MSP patch, where every 'ball' was a mini spiral shader plane.
-For simplicity, each 'ball' had the same shader input and slight transformations on the 'ball' planbes themselves.
+For simplicity, each 'ball' had the same shader input and slight transformations on the 'ball' planes themselves.
 While I only fully controlled two GLSL shaders in parallel, in theory one could have a unique shader for every 'ball'.
 The bottleneck then becomes managing variables in your higher-level visual software, not the compute time.

 With some `jit.gl.pix` effects layered on top (which is just node-code GLSL), this is how it turned out!\
 (skip to 14:20)

 {% include embed/youtube.html id='x2Vx9wDsfDc'%}

-## Concluding remarks
+## Concluding remarks.

 I learned a lot more about GLSL by writing and explaining my code in this tutorial. **I am no GLSL expert**, so there may be errors in some of my explanations.
 If you have more experience and spot an opportunity to improve this page, please let me know and I will revise!